 As the first medical professional liability insurer to establish a patient safety department, The Doctors Company remains the leader in developing innovative tools that can help you reduce risk and keep your patients safe.

 A pre-sedation exam is essential to patient safety.
 Assigning an ASA score (the American Society of Anesthesiologists’ risk score) to each patient will ensure that those who need further workups (i.e., those with an ASA score of >2) should be cleared prior to sedation.

 Gaining appropriate written informed consent is part of the pre-sedation evaluation.
 In addition, ask pertinent patient history questions about prior problems with anesthetics, drug allergies, and smoking.
 Include a complete medication reconciliation that also addresses herbal and over-the-counter medications.

-Go to the ASA Standards and Guidelines page, and select the Sedation tab to read complete guidelines titled Distinguishing Monitored Anesthesia Care (“MAC”) from Moderate Sedation/Analgesia (Conscious Sedation).
+For complete ASA guidelines, read Distinguishing Monitored Anesthesia Care (“MAC”) from Moderate Sedation/Analgesia (Conscious Sedation).